In Part 5, we learned that interpretation is the application of the proverb.

 11. The words of the wise are as goads, and as nails fastened by the masters of assemblies, which are given from one shepherd.

-Daniel, one who worked in wisdom
+Daniel, one who works in the Wisdom of God

 5. In the same hour came forth fingers of a man’s hand, and wrote over against the candlestick upon the plaster of the wall of the king’s palace: and the king saw the part of the hand that wrote.